WCWJ: Early years

 On May 8, 1963, Rust Craft Broadcasting Company, a subsidiary of the Rust Craft Greeting Card Company, applied to the Federal Communications Commission (FCC) for permission to build a new TV station on channel 36.
 After obtaining the permit on September 11, 1963, it applied to switch to channel 17 in service of its efforts to obtain network affiliation, a request the FCC approved; previously, an applicant seeking the addition of VHF channel 10 to Jacksonville had told the FCC that ABC was unwilling to affiliate with a UHF station because not enough sets were converted to receive UHF in the area.
 A final revision to the technical plans was approved by the commission in June 1965, and WJKS-TV began broadcasting on February 19, 1966, with an episode of Porky Pig.
 WJKS-TV was affiliated with ABC, supplanting WJXT and WFGA-TV, which had previously split carriage of the network's programming.
 In 1969, the station built a new 1050 ft tower, the tallest structure in North Florida at that time.

 When WJKS-TV signed on the air, it had no local programming.
 The station was airing limited local news with equally limited resources.
 In 1977, its 11 p.m. news had a measly 5% audience share, and one man—Mark Aldren—served as news director, anchor, and producer of the newscast.
 He was replaced by veteran newsman and former WFGA-TV employee Bert Roselle in January 1978; that August, the station debuted a feature-oriented 5:30 p.m. early newscast, designed to avoid competition with WJXT and WTLV at 6 p.m.

 In June 1977, the Ziff Corporation, parent of magazine publisher Ziff-Davis, made a bid for Rust Craft, primarily seeking its six television stations.
 Ziff-Davis had previously hired I. Martin Pompadur, a former ABC executive, as part of the company's plan to acquire television stations.
-The Rust Craft board approved of the sale that September for a total price of approximately $69 million, but booming prices for broadcast properties and an objection by two Rust Craft directors and shareholders, seeking more money, caused the deal to be delayed and its price to continue to balloon.
+The Rust Craft board approved the sale that September for a total price of approximately $69 million, but booming prices for broadcast properties and an objection by two Rust Craft directors and shareholders, seeking more money, caused the deal to be delayed and its price to continue to balloon.
 The original bid had been $25 a share; the board approved at $26.50 a share.
 By October 1978, Ziff was offering $33.50 per share.
 The final sales price of $33.75 a share, or $89 million in total, was approved in February 1979; the transaction already had federal approval, so the new owners were able to take over the next month.
 After the ownership change, WJKS-TV increased its transmitter effective radiated power to 4.5 million watts in 1980.